 Generic Access Profile (GAP) and

 Generic Attribute Profile (GATT).
-GAP deals with connection behaviours when as GATT deals with application behaviours.
+GAP deals with connection behaviours where as GATT deals with application behaviours.

 Home Area Network (HAN)

 The GAP service determines the device’s visibility to the outside world as well as the role of the device in a Bluetooth network.

 In the context of the GAP service, the device will either be a peripheral device or a central device.
 However, Bluetooth 4.1 spec indicates that a devices can be both at the same time (e.g. A mobile phone can act a central device when connected to a smart bulb while at the same time act as a peripheral device when connected to a desktop computer).

 The GAP service defined 2 modes that a device can be in: